Numbers: Plays well with six to eight in a group. (Multiple groups can play at the same time.)

 Time: 15 to 20 minutes

-When all the cards are ready, challenge the group to create a “scrabble-like” puzzle using the index cards they have created.
+When all the cards are ready, challenge the group to create a 'scrabble-like' puzzle using all the half index card letters they have created.
 Scrabble rules apply: No proper nouns (things that are capitalized), no abbreviations and no acronyms.
 Words are spelled left to right or top to bottom and all words formed, after the first word, must be connected to at least one other word in the puzzle.

 After the group has successfully created their puzzle you can stop at that point and move into some of the discussion questions below.
 If you have more time continue the challenge.
 Write down the words that were used in the first puzzle.
 Now, challenge the group to create a different puzzle without using any of the words they used in the first puzzle.
 If the group can create a second, can they create a third puzzle without using any words from the first or second puzzle?
 How far can their resources take them?